zamandalee/AlgorithmsNotes/BackendNotes/RubyConcepts.md

   - ```before_validation```: handy as a last chance to set forgotten fields
   - ```after_create```: handy to do post-create logic, like send a confirmation email
   - ```after_destroy```: handy to perform post-destroy clean-up logic

+## Rack
+- Rack: interface between framework (Rails) and web server, sits between every request and response
+- Rack middleware: can be used to log, sessions, cache, surity